Morgan Storey's Security Blog.

 There will always be flaws, till we write code that can write its own code it may eventually create something almost flawless, or one of its children will.

 I think Linux allows for greater security, but also greater insecurity.
-Security is not were open sources power lies, it is its flexability.
+Security is not where open sources power lies, it is its flexability.

 Linux is far from secure, every NX stack implmentation has been broken time and time again.
 Most distro installs allow root logins rather than ship with instructions to use sudo.
 SSH allowed root login.
 Not to mention the recent space of null dereference exploits, that allowed SELinux to be switched off; how is that secure.